-Personal Protective Equipment - What To Wear And When...
+Personal Protective Equipment - What To Wear And When

 BREATHING MASKS: General purpose disposable masks protect against low risk dust and water-based airborne sprays.

-Should be worn in any non-toxic dusty environment, not just where the job itself actually generates dust.
-Should also be used when spraying emulsion and similar liquids.
+These should be worn in any non-toxic dusty environment, not just where the job itself actually generates dust.
+These should also be used when spraying emulsion and similar liquids.
 Remember, breathing in dust or water based spray, can seriously damage your health.

-Respiratory disposable mask with charcoal filter for welding fumes, ozone and most nuisance level odours.
+A respiratory disposable mask with charcoal filter for welding fumes, ozone and most nuisance level odours is also available.